 TIP: The hikes to upper and lower Avatar Groves are intermediate level with plenty of roots and logs, and slopes that can get quite muddy after it rains.
 Wear appropriate footwear and know your ability.
 For directions on how to get to Avatar Grove, check the Ancient Forest Alliance website.

 Cathedral Grove, MacMillan Provincial Park

-You’ll know you’re getting close when the sky appears to be getting a little darker, thanks to the forest canopy that almost closes above the road. (the parked cars along both sides of the highway are also a dead giveaway.)
-But don’t think that something this accessible is not worth stopping to see: Cathedral Grove is one of the most beautiful old growth forests on Vancouver Island and you should allow at least a couple of hours to explore it.
+You’ll know you’re getting close to the Grove when it feels like it is getting darker, thanks to giant trees creating a forest canopy above the road (the parked cars along both sides of the highway are also a dead giveaway.)
+But don’t think that something this accessible is not worth a stop: Cathedral Grove is one of the most beautiful old growth forests on Vancouver Island and you should allow at least a couple of hours to explore it.

 Well-Established Hiking Trails

 Located in MacMillan Provincial Park, the trails through Cathedral Grove are very hiker-friendly with interpretive signs identifying tree species, boardwalks and bridges (some of which are literally constructed on the tops of fallen logs).